Diffusion on hierarchical systems of weakly-coupled networks: Diffusion on weighted and hierarchical networks

-The approach proves also valid if one considers the diffusion on {\it weighted networks} with self-loops.
-Then, the symmetrical adjacency matrix $A$ in Eq. (\ref{eq:dynamics}) should be replaced by a corresponding adjacency matrix with non-negative elements including the diagonal ones.
-This observation makes possible to further extend this formalism to {\it hierarchical systems}.
-To show this, let us assume that various networks labelled with numbers $a=1,\,\dots,\,m$ are treated as nodes in the NoNs.
-Eq. (\ref{eq:NNON}) describing the transport of particles between networks has the same structure as Eq. (\ref{eq:eq}) describing the transport of particles between individual nodes.
-The equivalence between lower and higher level dynamics exists when parameters $\hat{f}_a$, $\hat{g}_a$ and $\hat{A}_{ab}$, $a,\,b=1,\,\dots,\,m$ for higher level ($\hat{X}$ stands for parameter $X$ for a higher level) are appropriately defined.
-This can be done in several ways e.g.
+The approach developed in Sec. \ref{SecIII} is also valid if one considers diffusion on {\it weighted networks} with self-loops.
+In such a case, the symmetrical adjacency matrix $A$ in Eq. (\ref{eq:dynamics}) should be replaced by a corresponding adjacency matrix with non-negative elements including the diagonal ones.
+This observation allows us to extend this framework further to {\it nested hierarchical systems} (see e.g. \cite{hierach,Ravasz,Sales-Pardo,Clauset} and Fig.~\ref{fig:fig4}).

+To illustrate the methodology for hierarchical systems, let us assume that various networks labeled with numbers $a=1,\,\dots,\,m$ are treated as nodes in the system of coupled networks as it is presented at Fig. \ref{fig:fig4}.
+Here Eq. (\ref{eq:NNON}) describes the transport of particles between networks and has the same structure as Eq. (\ref{eq:dynamics}) that describes the transport of particles between individual nodes.
+The equivalence between lower and higher level dynamics exists when parameters $\hat{f}_a$, $\hat{g}_a$ and $\hat{A}_{ab}$, $a,\,b=1,\,\dots,\,m$ for a higher level ($\hat{X}$ stands for $X$ at a higher level) are appropriately defined.
+This can be done in several ways, e.g.:

-It follows that one can consider iterations of our approach for the next level where networks are grouped into several network clusters and the density of interlinks between two networks belonging to the same cluster is much higher than compared to a corresponding density between two networks from different clusters.
-One could then imagine clusters of clusters and consider a system of hierarchically built weakly-coupled networks.
+It follows that one can extrapolate iterations of our approach to the next level where networks are grouped into several network clusters and the density of interlinks between two networks belonging to the same cluster is much higher than the corresponding density between two networks from different clusters.
+One can then imagine clusters of clusters and consider a nested system of hierarchically built weakly-coupled networks.